Helping directors online for over 23 years.

 I would like to close down one of my factories or shops as the liability is dragging the whole business down.
 What can I do?”

-We can determine lease obligations for struggling companies
+We can remove lease obligations for struggling companies

-It should be noted that the CVA does not actually terminate the lease but can determine the obligations so the tenant can leave.
+It should be noted that the CVA does not actually terminate the lease but can remove its obligations so the tenant can leave.
 It is a subtle difference but important from a legal point of view.

 Without recourse to shareholders for capital or debt/bond facilities to ride out the storm, many larger groups are entering protective insolvency by closing stores or trying to survive by restructuring.